 Optimize the life of equipment

 All equipment wears out eventually.
-Ideally the rate of normal wear is slow and steady across the life of the equipment.
-However operating conditions and loads and "driver styles" can vary, In some cases the rate of wear observed in fluid samples can indicate that the life of the equipment is being seriously shortened.
-This may not cause a catastrophic failure but the long term profitability of that asset is greatly reduced.
+Ideally, the rate of normal wear is slow and steady across the life of the equipment.
+However operating conditions, loads, and "driver styles" can vary.
+In some cases, the rate of wear observed in fluid samples can indicate that the life of the equipment is being seriously shortened.
+This may not cause a catastrophic failure but the long-term profitability of that asset is greatly reduced.
 It may be possible to take action by changing some factors or the type or grade of fluid to bring the life expectancy back to normal.
-In some cases it may be possible to extend the expected life well beyond the average for that equipment.
+In some cases, it may be possible to extend the expected life well beyond the average for that equipment.